SRCH2/srch2-ngn/documentation/docs/tutorial.md

 ###Creating an Index

 The first step to searching an index is creating an index.
 Indexes in the SRCH2 search server are accessed in the SRCH2 Android SDK via the `com.srch2.android.http.service.Indexable` class.
-For each index to be represented and searchable, a subclass of `Indexable` must be declared:
+To create an index in the SRCH2 search server, create a subclass of `Indexable` to represent it:

 ```
 public class MovieIndex extends Indexable {